 Field Education Sites

 A placement is negotiated between the field education site and the student, with assistance and approval by the Directors of Contextual Ministries.
 It is the student’s responsibility to discern her or his interests and the type of placement in which she or he desires to learn and serve.

 A listing of approved organizations/agencies and church sites is available through the Office of Contextual Ministries, and contains both voluntary (nonpaying) and compensated positions, some of which qualify for Federal Work Study funds.
-Each student works on-site at the Field Education site and meets with a mentor (called a Shepherd) regularly for an average of one hour per week.
+Each student works on-site at the Field Education site and meets with a mentor regularly for an average of one hour per week.

 These can be either community or church settings.
 The advantage of a community site placement (prison ministry, community centers, hospital chaplaincy, etc.) is the student’s opportunity to experience in learning/teaching exchanges the diversity of ministry responsibilities within broader community.
 The advantage of a church site placement is an in-depth contextual introduction to the real workings of the local church.
 MDiv students are expected to serve one unit in a parish.

 I’m already serving as a Pastor in a church…What Now?

 Two placement options deserve further specification: student pastor and student associate appointments.
 These appointments serve as your contextual ministry site.
-Students in either placement position are paired with a shepherd who assists the student with theological reflection, annual learning goals, periodic feedback, and evaluation.
+Students in either placement position are paired with a mentor who assists the student with theological reflection, annual learning goals, periodic feedback and evaluation.